Leveraging sparse and shared feature activations for disentangled representation learning: Experiments

 \textbf{Few-shot transfer learning.} Lastly, we test the adaptability of the feature space to new domains with limited labeled samples.
 For transfer learning tasks, we fit a linear head using the available limited supervised data.
 The sparsity penalty $\alpha$ is set to the value used in training; the feature sharing parameter $\beta$ is defaulted to zero unless specified.

-\textbf{Experimental setting.} To have a fair comparison with other methods in the literature, we simply substitute the backbone $f$ with the backbone $f'$ of the compared method (e.g. for ERM models, we detach the classification head, to separate the models into two modules) and then fit the linear head on the same data for our method and comparisons.
-Unless specified otherwise, the linear head trained at test time on top of the features is exactly the same both for our and other methods.
-Despite its simplicity, we consider the ERM baseline for comparison in our experiments since it has been shown to perform best on domain generalization benchmarks \cite{gulrajani2020search,koh2021wilds}.
-We further compare with other consolidated approaches in the literature such as IRM \cite{arjovsky2019}, CORAL \cite{sun2016deep} and GroupDRO \cite{Sagawa2019}.
+\textbf{Experimental setting.} To have a fair comparison with other methods in the literature, we adopt the standard experimental setting of prior work \cite{gulrajani2020search,koh2021wilds}.
+Hyperparameters $\alpha$ and $\beta$ are tuned performing model selection on validation set, unless specified otherwise.
+For comparison with baselines, we substitute our backbone with that of the baseline (e.g. for ERM models, we detach the classification head) and then fit a new linear head on the same data.
+The linear head module trained at test time on top of the features is the same both for our and compared methods.
+Despite its simplicity, we report the ERM baseline for comparison in our experiments in the main paper, since it has been shown to perform best in average on domain generalization benchmarks \cite{gulrajani2020search,koh2021wilds}.
+We further compare with other consolidated approaches in the literature such as IRM \cite{arjovsky2019}, CORAL \cite{sun2016deep} and GroupDRO \cite{Sagawa2019} and include a large and comprehensive comparison with \cite{yan2020improve,blanchard2021domain,li2018learning,li2018domain,ganin2016domain,li2018deep,nam2021reducing,zhang2021adaptive,huang2020self,krueger2021out} in Appendix\ref{sec:app_full_Dg_exp}.
 Experimental details are fully described in Appendix~\ref{sec:exp_details}.